-First home console (of the first generation video game consoles) was released on 1972: Magnavox Odyssey – a pong-style console, which was really really basic and did not yet feature microprocessor logic, cartridges, multi-screen playfields, sprite-based multi-color graphics!
+First home console (of the first generation video game consoles) was released in 1972: Magnavox Odyssey – a pong-style console, which was really really basic and did not yet feature microprocessor logic, cartridges, multi-screen playfields or sprite-based multi-color graphics!
 So it was more-less dots and blocks moving on a single black and white screen – very very basic!
-First generation video gaming saw a release of many similar and basic devices: Magnavox Odyssey Series (starting from 1975), TV Tennis by Epoch (1975), Home Pong by Atari (1975), TV Master by Binatone (1975), Coleco Telstar Series (starting from 1976) and Color TV-Game Series by Nintendo (a series of home consoles which were actually not yet released by 1976, they saw the light between 1977-1979).
+Odyssey was followed by many other similar and basic devices (first generation home consoles): Magnavox Odyssey Series (starting from 1975), TV Tennis by Epoch (1975), Home Pong by Atari (1975), TV Master by Binatone (1975), Coleco Telstar Series (starting from 1976) and Color TV-Game Series by Nintendo (a series of home consoles which were actually not yet released by 1976, they saw the light between 1977-1979).

 Almost nobody had home computers back then.
 Computer games were developed and passed around by programmers and technicians with access to computers, primarily at research institutions, universities and large companies.
 Some of the most popular computer games developed were: The Oregon Trail (1971), Hunt the Wumpus (1972), Empire (for PLATO system 1973), Maze War and Spasim (1974), Colossal Cave, Dnd, Moria and Panther (1975).

 But lets get started with the year 1976!